 Patience and Practice

-Once he understands how to come to you, practice walking a few steps in a room with little distraction.
-Feeling and seeing the leash around him will be enough of a challenge at this stage.
+Once they understand how to come to you, practice walking a few steps in a room with little distraction.
+Feeling and seeing the leash around them will be enough of a challenge at this stage.
 Offer treats and praise as your dog gets used to coming to you, as described above, with a leash on.
-Once you feel that he is following you while leashed, it is time to take the process outdoors.
-This is where the real challenge begins!
-New environments are rich with fascinating stimuli.
-You will need to remain patient and keep these initial walks short.
-As you progress through this stage, watch your dog as he walks next to you.
-If he shows signs of getting distracted or wanting to lunge, make your cue sound to bring his attention back to you and then proceed to move away from the distraction.
-If he follows you, give him a treat.
+Once you feel that they are following you while leashed, it is time to take the process outdoors.

-Continue working your dog in this manner until you can get him to answer your cue and respond to your direction without the use of treats.
+Continue working your dog in this manner until you can get them to answer your cue and respond to your direction without the use of treats.
 Because dogs train best with positive association, you can supplement the treats with praise and affection.
 With time and patience, your pet dog will soon transform into a much more enjoyable walking companion.